Millennium Station: History

 As Great Central Station, Randolph Street Terminal, along with Van Buren Street a few blocks south, was IC's primary downtown Chicago terminal until the completion in 1893 of Central Station (closed 1972) just south of Grant Park at today's Roosevelt Road.
 It still received many trains thereafter, but was of secondary importance.
 Its importance increased dramatically in 1926 with the electrification of commuter services on IC's main line and its Blue Island and South Chicago branches.
 Commuter trains from all three branches were now routed into the Randolph Street terminal, while intercity traffic continued to terminate at Central Station.

 For many years, the station platforms were exposed and the ticketing facilities and the waiting room were located in the attached facility.
 The construction of Millennium Park gradually placed the entire station "underground."
 Randolph Street Station existed in a state of perpetual construction from the mid-1980s until 2005: exposed steel girders covered in flame retardant, unpainted plywood walls, bare concrete floors, and dim utility lights created a notoriously unfriendly, cave-like environment.
 Skidmore, Owings and Merrill was the architect for the station redesign.
 With the completion of construction in 2005, the station was renamed Millennium Station.
 However, many longtime Chicago-area residents still call it "Randolph Street Terminal."

 Station layout

 The main entrance to the station is at the southwest corner of the intersection of Randolph Street and Michigan Avenue.
 From the entrance, a concourse lined with shops and restaurants leads to the main waiting area.
 The waiting area consists of a number of benches and ticket vending machines as well as a ticket counter and information desk for Metra.

 From the waiting room, there is a passage to the upper-level South Shore Line platforms, and along this passage is a set of ticket windows for the South Shore Line.
 At the north end of the South Shore Line platforms, there is a set of ticket vending machines.
 On the lower level are the Metra tracks, accessed by staircases or ramps from the concourse.
 The Metra platforms have a secondary exit at Lower South Water Street on the north end.
+This exit is due to be reconstructed in the near future.